 Sometimes, less is more.
-Not every business needs a full-fledged website with a 3-tier navigation, a blog and an 5-page “About Us” section.
-When your business relies more on reputation than on SEO, when the budget doesn’t fit your ambitions, or simply when time is short and you simply have to get that website launched ASAP… Then a single page website might just be the answer.
+Not every business needs a full-fledged website with three-tier navigation, a blog, and a five-page “About Us” section.
+When your business relies more on reputation than SEO, when the budget doesn’t fit your ambitions, or when time is short, you simply have to get that website launched ASAP… Then a single page website might just be the answer.

 What exactly is a single page website?

-A single page website, also called a one page website, is exactly what the name says: a website that has only one page.
+A single page website, aka a one-page website, is exactly what the name says: a website with only one page.
 The homepage is the only page.
-Because sometimes, that’s all it takes to include all the basic pieces of content that a website should include.
+Because sometimes, that’s all it takes to include all the basic content that a website should include.

-But what better way to explain it than with some examples from our own portfolio?
+But what better way to explain it than with examples from our own portfolio?

 Example 1: Consolidated Parking Equipment

 This Miami contractor needed a modern web presence that they would be proud of when submitting million-dollar proposals to their various clients in Miami-Dade and Broward County.
 Their previous website (which we developed back in 2009!) was a multi-page website, not responsive, and – surprise! – looked very dated.